didntchooseaname/loldrivers-database/src/content/filter-help.md

 **Technical Details:** These are legitimate drivers with security vulnerabilities that attackers exploit to gain elevated privileges or perform malicious actions.
 They&apos;re catalogued based on public threat intelligence and security research.

-**Attack Vector:** Commonly used in BYOVD (Bring Your Own Vulnerable Driver) attacks where attackers load these legitimate-but-vulnerable drivers to bypass security controls and terminate security processes.
+**Attack Vector:** Commonly used in `BYOVD (Bring Your Own Vulnerable Driver)` attacks where attackers load these legitimate-but-vulnerable drivers to bypass security controls and terminate security processes.

 **Detection:** Security teams can use this filter to identify potentially dangerous drivers in their environment and prioritize them for blocking or monitoring.

-## Behavioral Analysis Filters

-**Overview:** These filters analyze the imported functions of each driver to detect specific behavioral patterns that could indicate malicious capabilities.

-### Memory Manipulator Filter
+## Memory Manipulator Filter

 **What it does:** Identifies drivers with capabilities to manipulate memory, allocate virtual memory, or map memory sections.

-**Function Analysis:** Detects functions like ZwProtectVirtualMemory, ZwAllocateVirtualMemory, ZwMapViewOfSection, and memory-related kernel APIs.
+**Function Analysis:** Detects functions like `ZwProtectVirtualMemory`, `ZwAllocateVirtualMemory`, `ZwMapViewOfSection`, and memory-related kernel APIs.

 **Security Implications:** Memory manipulation capabilities can be used for code injection, privilege escalation, or bypassing memory protections.

 **Legitimate Uses:** Many legitimate drivers also manipulate memory for normal operations, so context and additional analysis are important.

-### Debug Bypass Filter
+## Debug Bypass Filter

 **What it does:** Finds drivers that can potentially bypass debugging protections or manipulate debug-related system information.

-**Function Analysis:** Looks for functions like ZwSetInformationProcess, ZwQuerySystemInformation, and debug-related kernel APIs.
+**Function Analysis:** Looks for functions like `ZwSetInformationProcess`, `ZwQuerySystemInformation`, and debug-related kernel APIs.

 **Attack Techniques:** Can be used to hide processes from debuggers, disable debugging features, or manipulate debug ports.

 **Anti-Analysis:** Commonly used by malware to evade detection and analysis by security researchers and sandboxes.

-### Registry Manipulator Filter
+## Registry Manipulator Filter

 **What it does:** Identifies drivers capable of creating, modifying, or deleting Windows registry keys and values.

-**Function Analysis:** Detects registry-related functions like ZwCreateKey, ZwSetValueKey, ZwDeleteKey, and registry manipulation APIs.
+**Function Analysis:** Detects registry-related functions like `ZwCreateKey`, `ZwSetValueKey`, `ZwDeleteKey`, and registry manipulation APIs.

 **Persistence Mechanisms:** Registry manipulation is often used for establishing persistence, modifying system configurations, or hiding malicious activities.

 **System Impact:** Can affect system startup, security settings, application behavior, and overall system stability.

-### File Manipulator Filter
+## File Manipulator Filter

 **What it does:** Shows drivers with file system manipulation capabilities including creating, reading, writing, or deleting files.

-**Function Analysis:** Identifies file-related functions like ZwCreateFile, ZwReadFile, ZwWriteFile, ZwDeleteFile, and I/O operations.
+**Function Analysis:** Identifies file-related functions like `ZwCreateFile`, `ZwReadFile`, `ZwWriteFile`, `ZwDeleteFile`, and I/O operations.

 **Data Exfiltration:** File manipulation capabilities can be used for data theft, log tampering, or deploying additional malicious payloads.

 **System Modification:** Can modify critical system files, application binaries, or configuration files to maintain persistence.

+## Certificate Manipulator Filter

+**What it does:** Locates drivers that can manipulate digital certificates and certificate stores.

+**Function Analysis:** Identifies certificate-related functions like `CertCreateCertificateStore`, `CertAddCertificateContextToStore`, and certificate validation APIs.

+**Security Implications:** Certificate manipulation can bypass code signing verification, install malicious certificates, or compromise `PKI` infrastructure.

+**Trust Chain Impact:** Can affect the entire certificate validation process and system trust mechanisms.

-## Metadata Filters
+## IoControlCode Filter

-**Overview:** These filters are based on driver metadata and verification status rather than behavioral analysis.
+**What it does:** Filters drivers based on their `IoControlCode` (`IOCTL`) usage patterns.

+**Device Communication:** `IOCTL` codes define how user-mode applications communicate with kernel drivers through `DeviceIoControl` API.

+**Custom Controls:** Malicious drivers often implement custom `IOCTL` handlers for unauthorized operations.

+**Attack Surface:** Poorly validated `IOCTL` handlers represent significant attack vectors for privilege escalation.

-### Verified and Unverified Filters
+## Verified and Unverified Filters

 **What it does:** Filters drivers based on their verification status in the original database.